gigawatts/cyphercon4/README.md

 Badge hacks from Cyphercon 4 (2019)

 ## Instructions
-Use __punch-tape-decoder.html__ to decode a punch tape into hex codes representing each row of the binary ASCII tape format
+Use [__punch-tape-decoder.html__](http://gigawatts.github.io/cyphercon4/punch-tape-decoder.html) to decode a punch tape into hex codes representing each row of the binary ASCII tape format.
+Click the link, and use the decoder right from your browser!

 Flash __sendHex2Badge.ino__ to a 3 volt logic level arduino compatible microcontroller.
 I used a TI Stellaris LaunchPad LM4F120 with [Energia](http://energia.nu/), but any 3 volt Arduino Uno should work fine as well.
 Just change the pin numbers in the sketch.